The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Empirical Analysis and Results

 \subsubsection{\textbf{Approach.}}

-We analyze $611,501$ logs of the build jobs of builds in which CI caching is enabled.
+We automatically analyze $611,501$ logs of CI build jobs in which caching is enabled.
 We identify dependencies downloaded from the CI cache (marked `\texttt{using}') and those missing from the cache (marked `\texttt{installing}') during dependency installation.
-We measure time spent downloading and uploading the cache and installing uncached dependencies.
-We also detect cached but unused dependencies by comparing dependencies downloaded from the CI cache in build $x_{n}$ with those used in the subsequent build $x_{n+1}$.
+We measure the time spent for downloading and uploading the cache and installing uncached dependencies.
+We also detect cached but unused dependencies by comparing the dependencies downloaded from the CI cache in build $x_{n}$ with those used in the subsequent build $x_{n+1}$.
 We compute cache miss rates as the percentage of cached dependencies that are not used by future builds.